-Child support stops when the child turns 18 or is in school with the expectation of graduating before the age of 19.
-Therefore, it can extend past 18 and will end when the child graduates high school, if it’s before the age of 19.
+Child support ends when the child turns 18 or graduates from high school.
+Most people do not know that child support can extend past 18 years old to end when the child graduates high school (if that is before the age of 19).

 You should always make your child support payments on time in order to avoid fees and penalties.
 The amount you will be required to pay is determined by the courts and their review of all the factors detailed in Florida Statute 61.03.